University-led teacher training

 There are two university-led programmes:

-- physics with science – biology and chemistry
+- physics with science – biology and chemistry; and

 Whether you choose physics with science or physics with maths, remember that 'with' denotes a subsidiary subject and your teaching specialism will be physics.